Gerard B.·August 21, 2025·7 min read

 Can Children on a Non-Lucrative Visa Access Public Services?

-Yes!
-Children of NLV holders can access public healthcare and public education in Spain.
+Yes, children of NLV holders can access public healthcare and public education in Spain.

-• Public education is available from age 3 (infantil) to secondary school (registration is based on your address).
+Available from age 3 (infantil) to secondary school (registration is based on your address).

 Spain non-lucrative visa to permanent residency